Leslie Jordan's 'Will & Grace' Co-Stars React to His Death: PICS

 Jordan played the role of Beverley Leslie, Karen Walker's socialite frenemy on the NBC series.
 In 2006, Jordan won an Emmy for Outstanding Guest Actor in a Comedy Series for his portrayal.

-On Monday, news broke that Jordan died after a car accident in Hollywood, California.
+On Monday, ET confirmed that Jordan died after a car accident in Hollywood, California.
 It's suspected he had a medical emergency and crashed into the side of the building, according to multiple reports.
 He was 67 years old.

 Jordan's rep shared a statement with ET, saying, "The world is definitely a much darker place today without the love and light of Leslie Jordan.
 Not only was he a mega talent and joy to work with, but he provided an emotional sanctuary to the nation at one of its most difficult times."